-When he almost "has it down," the 2nd Circle shows where he is relative to his body, and learning it.
+When he almost “has it down,” the 2nd Circle shows where he is, relative to his body, learning.

 When he’s “got it down,” the 1st Circle depicts his spirit and body in the same place for that skill or idea.